cjcarvajal/midi-steganography/README.md

 As can be seen each ProgramChangeEvent with a message char is appended to the track, finally the original ProgramChangeEvent is appended so the previous doesn't affect the song.

 * **steganography_show.py** is a python script that receives a path to a midi file with a hidden message produced with the steganography.py script and let you read the message.
-This script searches on all the tracks and finds the one with more that one ProgramChangeEvent, more than one instance indicates a hidden message, s for n ProgramChangeEvent it takes the first n - 1 instances (the last instance is not part of the message as stated in the previous script explanatio), extracts the data of each one and translates using ascii to a char representation, then join all chars and shows the original message.
+This script searches on all the tracks and finds the one with more that one ProgramChangeEvent, more than one instance indicates a hidden message, s for n ProgramChangeEvent it takes the first n - 1 instances (the last instance is not part of the message as stated in the previous script explanation), extracts the data of each one and translates using ascii to a char representation, then join all chars and shows the original message.

 ### Execution